-As an educator, Jennifer aspires to use theatre and the arts to foster inclusive learning spaces for students of all backgrounds and skillsets.
+As an educator, Jennifer aspires to use theatre and the arts to foster inclusive learning spaces for students of all backgrounds and skill sets.
 Jennifer holds a Bachelor of Arts and a Bachelor of Education (Primary/ Junior) from Queen’s University.
-She is excited to start her career with the Toronto District School Board in the upcoming year.
-In addition, she is pursuing a Masters of Education at OISE/ University of Toronto.
+She is currently a teacher with the Toronto District School Board and is pursuing a Masters of Education at OISE/ University of Toronto.
 Jennifer’s passion is to use drama as a learning tool for young people to be engaged with their own learning and thoughtfully explore their own creative expression.

 Q&A with Jennifer

 My favourite memory was when I ran an activity on the first day of camp and one of the actions a student did was so hilarious we included it as the first scene in the final performance.
 I loved how the play was created from such an organic and real moment, and this really set a positive and uplifting tone for the rest of the play.